JuniorEmem6/JuniorEmem6/README.md

 - 🌱 I’m currently learning systeming programming with C
 - 💞️ I’m looking to collaborate on interesing system and backend projects
 - 📫 How to reach me on linkedlin on www.linkedin.com/in/emem-edem-0b49a8210
+- ✨ Currently participating in the ALX Software Engineering Program August Cohort✨

 <!---
 JuniorEmem6/JuniorEmem6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.